uwarring82/AdvLab_Guide/overview.md

 ### Didactic Reflection Components

-The Labor-Spezial presentation integrates experimental findings with didactic reflection:
+The seminar presentation integrates experimental findings with didactic reflection:

 - How could this experiment be communicated to learners at different levels?
 - What conceptual difficulties might learners encounter?